perforce977/Game-Scripting/README.md

-Select Week 2 Level to view work.
+Play game and look in files to view work.
-A few large unsolved issues present.